mikedfunk/phoenix/README.md

 Handles a ton of simultaneous connections per server (200,000 simultaneous) Written by a core contributor to ruby

+* rebar is the dependency management system
+* ecto is the orm
+* cowboy is the erlang server
+* plug is the router

 ```sh
 mix phx.new rock_paper_scissors --no-brunch --no-ecto
 cd rock_paper_scissors